cissieAB/CamStream/src/recv-x86/README.md

 ---
 ### TODOS:
+- [] Update the emu backend from SSE response to normal JSON response.
-- Explore Flask-SocketIO instead of raw Flask as the backend for higher streaming speed.
+- [] Explore Flask-SocketIO instead of raw Flask as the backend for higher streaming speed.
+It's only needed when Flask-SocketIO is proved to be faster than current solution.